Wollents/COMRADE/README.md

 python main.py --dataset cora --gama 0.6 --beta 0.8

-please make sure the diff of a dataset is generated before running, if not please use the gdc() in aug.py to generate.
+please make sure the diff of a dataset is generated before running.
+If not please use the gdc() in aug.py to generate.